 Drubrovnik - Pearl of the Adriatic

-Dubrovnik truly is the pearl of the Adriatic, framed against the backdrop of Mount Srd and just behind the walled city and the calm azure sea.
+Dubrovnik truly is the pearl of the Adriatic, framed against the backdrop of Mount Srd and nestled within the old 16th Century city walls, with the calm azure sea lapping at three sides.

 Beyond the city walls, 'modern' Dubrovnik offers Mediterranean elegance with colourful gardens full of bougainvillea, oleanders, trees and boughs weighted down with figs, oranges, lemons and peaches.